pramilapoudel023/Business-Process-Diagrams/University Enrollment Process/README.md

 ## Repository Contents

-1. **Case-Study-III.pdf**: Detailed description of the University of Nanaimo's application process.
+1. **University Enrollment.pdf**: Detailed description of the University of Nanaimo's application process.
-2. **Process-Model.pdf**: Visual representation of the application process flow.
+2. **University-Admission-Process.png**:PNG image file for quick preview.
-3. **Admission-Process.vsdx**: Visio file for the application process flow.
+3. **University of Nanaimo Enrolement Process.vsdx**: Visio file for the application process flow.
 4. **README.md**: This file, providing an overview of the repository and process.

 ## Process Model